ELLIOTTCABLE/LaunchDR/README.markdown

 LaunchDoctor is really simple.
 It is essentially an easy interface to [launchd][]'s [property list][plist] files.

-There are two ways to use LaunchDoctor - the simplest being directly creating property lists and treating them as hashes:
+There are three ways to use LaunchDoctor - the simplest being directly creating property lists and treating them as hashes:

     require 'launchdr'